Callaway Gardens: Lodge and Spa

 In a joint venture between Callaway Gardens and Atlanta-based Noble Investment Group, ground was broken on September 27, 2005, for Callaway's resort hotel, the 90000 sqft Lodge & Spa.
 Each of the 150 large guest rooms has a balcony, a 4-fixture bathroom, and windows for natural light.
 The 13000 sqft Spa has over a dozen treatment rooms offering traditional massage, hydrotherapy, Vichy showers, yoga and exercise rooms, plus salon services.

 The Lodge opened November 1, 2006, just as attendance peaked at 1 million admissions.
 Noble developed the property, but Callaway Gardens had the option to purchase it.
 Noble contracted with Marriott Hotels & Resorts to operate the property, and Noble kept all the profits.
-Two years later, the Financial crisis of 2007–2008 struck, sharply reducing tourism.
+Two years later, the 2008 financial crisis sharply reduced tourism.
 Yearly visitors had dropped to 400,000 in 2010/11 just as debt had grown to more than $44 million.
 Callaway Gardens sold the Mountain Creek Inn, its conference center, to Noble Investment Group for $12 million, along with 40 cottages for $4 million, but that was not enough.
 The Ida Cason Callaway Foundation decided that selling large tracts of land was the best way to reduce debt.
 In July 2012, 4500 acre was sold to Joe Rogers Jr., Chairman of Waffle House for $8 million.

 Another 2560 acre was sold for $4.63 million to an Atlanta Real Estate broker Brad Smith.
 CEO Edward Callaway stated that the Gardens were now "on sound financial footing" with total debt down to $7.5 million, which he called a "sustainable level".
 Callaway Garden's land area was reduced from 13000 to 6000 acre with no plans to sell more.
 However, at some point the 6000 acre left after the 2012 sales was reduced by 3500 acre, because current promotional media states that Callaway Gardens is a 2500 acre garden.
 Although Edward Callaway claimed that the gardens finances were stable following the 2012 land sales, there were deeper cuts to be made.
 Two popular major attractions, Mr. Cason's Vegetable Garden and the Sibley Horticultural Center were closed in late October and early November 2015.
 Each had been open for more than 30 years.